giga-sec/gigaSec-Tech-Notes/2. Notes/Types of Selectors.md

 ```

-#myquestion I think the following below are combinators???
 #### **Descendant Combinator**
 To select only an `<em>` that is nested inside an `<li>` element,
 You can use a selector called the